MarkCallow/SDL/README.md

 sudo chmod +x /usr/local/bin/git-remote-hg
 ```

-If on Windows using Git Bash or Git Shell, create a ~/bin directory, making
+If using Git Bash or Git Shell on Windows, create a ~/bin directory, making
 sure it is in your `$PATH`, and put it there instead of `/usr/local/bin`.

 :bangbang: If using Git Bash, do not be tempted to use `/bin`.
+The file
-The file will end up in
+will end up in
 `%USERPROFILE%\AppData\Local\VirtualStore\Program Files (x86)\Git\bin` and
-will not be visible to the Windows version of `python` which will be told by `env`
+will not be visible to the Windows version of `python` which will be told
-to run `%SystemDrive%\Program Files (x86)\Git\bin\git-remote-hg`.
-The latter
+by `env` to run `%SystemDrive%\Program Files (x86)\Git\bin\git-remote-hg`.
-is the canonical location of `/bin`.
-I do not know if Git Shell has a similar
+The latter is the canonical location of `/bin`.
+I do not know if
-issue. :bangbang:
+Git Shell has a similar issue. :bangbang:

-You need to ensure you have `python2` in your `$PATH`.
+You need to ensure you have a `python2` command in some directory
+in your `$PATH`.

 On OS X, whether `python2` exists depends on which distribution of Python 2
 you are using.
-If it does not exist, make a link in `/usr/local/bin`.
+If it does not exist, make a link in `/usr/local/bin` to
+the `python` command.

-On Windows, the standard installer does not create a `python2`
+On Windows, the standard Python installer does not create a `python2`
 command.
 One solution is to make a copy of
 `%SystemDrive%\Python27\python.exe` (the default install location), e.g.